awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

    }
    ```

-1. \(Optional\) If the Amazon SQS queue or the Amazon SNS topic are server\-side encryption enabled with AWS Key Management Service \(AWS KMS\), add the following policy to the associated symmetric customer managed AWS KMS CMK\.
+1. \(Optional\) If the Amazon SQS queue or the Amazon SNS topic is server\-side encryption enabled with AWS Key Management Service \(AWS KMS\), add the following policy to the associated symmetric customer managed AWS KMS CMK\.

    You must add the policy to a customer managed CMK because you cannot modify the AWS managed CMK for Amazon SQS or Amazon SNS\.